Can injections reverse gray hair? A Chinese clinic says they can

 The actress has already undergone ten procedures at a hospital in Shanghai and claims that dark strands have begun to appear at her roots.
-She admitted that for her, this is a way to alleviate daily anxiety about her appearance.
+She admitted that for her, this is a way to ease the daily anxiety she feels about her appearance.

 Guo Tong Duyin after treatment